 If a student shows absenteeism and fails to comply with the school's policy.

-If during the school year, the first quarter, for example, a scholar fails to meet the set provision s/he is given a warning.
-If s/he has failed in more than 2 quarters s/he will be disqualified from the program, the following School Year.
+If during the school year, the first quarter, for example, a scholar fails to meet the set provision s/he is given a warning/probation.
+If s/he has failed in more than one (1) quarter, s/he will be disqualified from the program, the following school year.

 NOTE: